1970 World Figure Skating Championships

 The 1970 World Figure Skating Championships were held at the Hala Tivoli in Ljubljana, SR Slovenia, SFR Yugoslavia from 3 to 8 March.
 At the event, sanctioned by the International Skating Union, medals were awarded in men's singles, ladies' singles, pair skating, and ice dance.

+Irina Rodnina and Alexei Ulanov of Russia defended their title in pairs figure skating.